Bachelor of Education Studies [Exit Award Only]

 Total Units required

-This program requires the successful completion of 240 units: 30 units of Core Courses, 20 units of Directed courses at 1000 level, 10 units of Directed courses at 2000 level, 20 units of Directed courses at the 3000/4000 level, plus 160 units of electives which will comprise of between 20 to 80 units at the 1000 level, 10 to 70 units at the 2000 level and 10 to 70 units at the 3000 level.Students who take out the exit award of the Bachelor of Education Studies (Exit Only) will be excluded from any further enrolment in an initial teaching qualification.
+This program requires the successful completion of 240 units: 30 units of Core Courses, 20 units of Directed courses at 1000 level, 10 units of Directed courses at 2000 level, 20 units of Directed courses at the 3000/4000 level, plus 160 units of electives which will comprise of between 20 to 80 units at the 1000 level, 10 to 70 units at the 2000 level and 10 to 70 units at the 3000 level.Students who take out the Bachelor of Education Studies exit award will be excluded from any further enrolment in an initial teaching qualification.

 Complete the following core courses to fulfil the requirements of this program